Surefire walleye techniques that’ll be served hot in my boat this spring and summer

 Dress the rig with a minnow, half a crawler, or my favorite, especially in early summer, a medium black leech.
 Rear back and pitch it like a jig.
 Twitch it back in 2-foot strides, each action followed by a 3-second settling period to let the bait fall to a potential death by walleye.

 I haven’t officially named the rig yet, but will, and shortly, so nobody else claims it… Oh, and by the way, the No Name Rig is most effective over shallow rocks and for slipping through emerging vegetation.

 Alive and Kicking

 That Buck-A-Roo jig I just mentioned?
 You can bet it’ll be buddy-buddy with a live minnow in my boat.
 In fact, other than stroking my No Name Rig and a leech at rocks and weeds, minnows will be responsible for the rest of the dirty work.
 And hands-down, locally-trapped, shiner minnows are the best of show.
 Nothing outdoes what the lake is actually serving.
 The shiners are in.
 The walleyes are in because of the shiners.
 So don’t fool with Mother Nature.

-Fragile as they are, the slightest scrape of a hook puts a shiner into a traumatized twist that walleyes enjoy to watch, albeit sadistically.
+Fragile as they are, the slightest scrape of a hook puts a shiner into a traumatized twist that walleyes enjoy watching, albeit sadistically.
 The flashing silvery sides are like flicking a flashlight at night when you’re trying to hide in the woods playing tag.
-(That was a childhood reference by the way, not something I do on weekends.)
+(That was a childhood reference, by the way, it is not something I do on weekends.)
 A flash of a flank of a shiner and the jig is up, literally.

 Speaking of which, I’m a tad thirsty.
 I think there’s one in the cooler.